joshuahouston/theRIDE/README.md

 # Announcement
 ### November 18, 2020

 This repository is no longer being maintained.
-For transit feed data for Sitka's The RIDE please refer to [https://jfactory.xyz/gtfs/theride/](https://jfactory.xyz/gtfs/theride/) or contact Josh Houston at ridemaster@jfactory.xyz
+For transit feed data for Sitka's The RIDE please refer to [https://jfactory.xyz/gtfs/theride/](https://jfactory.xyz/gtfs/theride/) or contact The RIDE's Transit Feed master at sitkatheride@gmail.com

 # theRIDE
 Sitka's transit system 'the RIDE'